Kinvey/kinvey-cli/README.md

 * `flex list`

   Lists all Flex Services for a domain (app or organization), excluding external Flex Services.
 Specify domain using `--domain` and then an app or organization ID using `--id`.
-If you skip the domain option, the command lists the services inside the domain you've configured as part of running `flex init`.
+If you skip the domain and ID options, the command lists the services inside the domain you've configured as part of running `flex init`.

 * `flex logs`

    Retrieves and displays Flex Services logs.
 Logs calls return 100 entries by default and can return up to 2,000 entries.
 Logs are displayed in the following format: `<runtime id> <timestamp> - <message>`.
 Run `kinvey flex logs -h` for advanced `logs` command usage details, including returning more than the default number of entries, specifying a page number, or filtering by timestamp.
-Log for external Flex Services are not returned.
+Logs for external Flex Services are not returned.
 You can specify a Flex Service to read logs from using the `--serviceId` option.

 * `flex recycle`